Juvenile idiopathic arthritis: Treatment

 The major emphasis of the treatment of JIA is helping the child or young person regain normal levels of physical and social functioning by controlling inflammation and extra-articular symptoms.
-Clinical remission should be the primary target for all patients and treatment should be adjusted until this is achieved.
-Prompt recognition and management is important as early initiation of therapy increases the likelihood of a response to first-line treatments and of achieving drug-free remission later in life.
-While overarching consensus treatment guidelines exist, all treatments should be specifically tailored to the individual's needs in discussion with the child or young person and their family.
+Clinical remission should be the primary target for all people.
+Prompt recognition and management is important as early initiation of medication therapy increases the likelihood of a response to first-line treatments and low disability.
+Consensus treatment guidelines exist for the treatment of JIA.

-Optimal management of JIA requires a multidisciplinary team working to address the needs of an individual patient.
-Optimising physical and social functioning is accomplished via a two-pronged approach: non-pharmacological strategies such as physical therapies, pain management strategies, and social supports; and the swift use of medication to control inflammation and extra-articular symptoms.
-Early diagnosis and treatment are imperative in helping reduce joint damage and other symptoms, which will help reduce levels of permanent damage leading to long term disability.
+Optimal management of JIA requires a multidisciplinary team working to address the needs of an individual child.
+Optimizing physical and social functioning is accomplished using non-pharmacological strategies such as physical therapies, pain management strategies, and social supports.
+Medications are used to control inflammation and reduce or prevent extra-articular symptoms.

+Non-steroidal anti-inflammatory drugs (NSAIDs) are used for symptomatic relief of joint pain in children with JIA.
+Disease-modifying antirheumatic drugs (DMARDs) which inhibit specific pathways in the inflammation pathways responsible for JIA are a primary treatment.
+Lifelong DMARD treatment is often required and drug-free remission is exceedingly rare.

+Oligoarticular JIA (which comprises 40-50% of all JIA cases) by definition involves 4 or fewer joints in the first 6 months of the disease.
+After 6 months, some cases become polyarticular (involving more than 4 joints).
+This polyarticular subtype is associated with a lower remission rate with medical therapy.
+Intra-articular steroid injections often help with treatment in oligoarticular JIA.
+Conventional synthetic DMARDs such as methotrexate are a first line therapy and biologic DMARDs such as TNF-α inhibitors may be added on for refractory cases.

+Rheumatoid factor negative polyarticular JIA (15-20% of all JIA cases) can be treated with synthetic conventional DMARDs (such as methotrexate) with biologic DMARDs (such as TNF inhibitors) being a second line add-on treatment option.